-Environmental Quality - Non-industrial Installation and Individual/Team (Tab C)
+Environmental Quality - Industrial Installation and Overseas Installation (Tab C)

 To recognize efforts to ensure mission accomplishment and protection of human health through implementation of environmental management systems in the areas of environmental planning, waste management, and safe drinking water.
 Nominations may be: (a) from any level of the Military Departments or Defense Agencies and (b) any U.S. Military active or closing installation.